 Prepare for Economic Turbulence with AMMA™ by ADM

 Many of the recessions in early U.S. history resulted in widespread bank failures.
 In today’s world, bank failures still occur, but there are now robust options for protecting business deposits.
-The Federal Deposit Insurance Corporation [FDIC] offers coverage for deposits at member banks up to $250k, but for many businesses, this is not enough.
+The FDIC and NCUA offer coverage for deposits at member institutions up to $250k, but for many businesses, this is not enough.

-Here at ADM, we’ve leveraged our proprietary fintech to provide extended FDIC coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
-In addition to safety, our nationwide network of community banks competes for business deposits, and that allows us to offer the most competitive return available for business cash.
+Here at ADM, we’ve leveraged our proprietary fintech to provide access to extended coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
+In addition to safety, our nationwide network of financial institutions competes for business deposits, and that allows us to offer nationally competitive returns for business cash.